goldenkairos/flowershop/README.md

+#WAVE 1
-Let's have you create a class called FlowerShop.
+create a class called FlowerShop.
 This FlowerShop will contain an attribute, inventory, which will be a list of Flowers.
 The FlowerShop will have 2 class methods: refill_inventory and create_boquet.

 refill_inventory will take no parameters and it will not return anything.
 This method will check the existing inventory and check if it has 2 of each Flower type in each color (I'll write more about the flowers/colors later).
 If any flowers are missing, they are added back to the  inventory.